Benefits Strategy Solutions Period

-The Benefits Strategy Solution Period is your company’s once-a-year opportunity to review your benefit selections and funding strategy and make modifications for the new TriNet benefits plan year.
+The Benefits Strategy Solution period is your company’s once-a-year opportunity to review your benefits funding strategy and make modifications for the new TriNet benefits plan year.

 During this period, log in to TriNet (login.TriNet.com) to determine your benefits funding strategy.